SaskCulture Funding FAQ

 1. Who can apply for a SaskCulture grant?

-SaskCulture grant applicants must be a registered, non-profit organization in Saskatchewan; or be a First Nations band or municipality.
+SaskCulture grant applicants must be a registered, non-profit organization in Saskatchewan; or be a First Nation or municipality in Saskatchewan.
 Please check with the grant guidelines for further details.

 2. What if I am an ineligible organization